Vertigo and hearing loss: Are they related?

 Discover the underlying cause of vertigo

-Similar to vertigo, tinnitus is a sensation and symptom of another disease or issue—it’s not a disease in and of itself.
-People with tinnitus often have some form of hearing loss as well, but there isn’t evidence that tinnitus causes vertigo (even though they both stem from vestibular issues).
+Like vertigo, tinnitus is a sensation and symptom of another disease or issue—it’s not a disease in and of itself.
+People with tinnitus often have some form of hearing loss as well, but there isn’t evidence that tinnitus causes vertigo.

 The short answer to this question is no. Although vertigo and hearing loss or health issues are often related, hearing aids are not part of the equation.
 Medical experts have determined that hearing aids do not cause any known health issues and do not have negative side effects.